Kongi's Harvest (film): Plot

 President Kongi (Wole Soyinka), the dictator of an African developing nation, is trying to modernize his nation after deposing King Oba Danlola (Rasidi Onikoyi), who is being held in prison.
 However, Kongi's real ambition is that of presiding over the Festival of the New Yam, a spiritual privilege of the king.
 Kongi struggles to take authority over the festival as King Oba Danlola had chosen to remain in prison rather than give up the last of his power to Kongi.
 The spiritual privilege is left to Danlola, who is the kings nephew and heir, and is shown to grow prized yams on his farm.
 Kongi attempts to find a way to make Danlola submit to his demands.

 A third man is introduced into the film, the idealist Daodu.
 Daodu is the head of a group of young dissidents, who opposes the traditional political system on the one hand and the ferocious modern dictatorship on the other.
 Daodu's lover Segi owns a bar where Daodu is shown to spend most of his time.
 Segi is later revealed to have been Kongi's former lover.

 The different tribes resist unification and Kongi attempts to reach his goal by any means necessary, including forcing government officials to wear traditional African outfits and seeking advice from the man he deposed.
 Kongi eventually demands tribute from Danlola in the form of a yam, an important food in the culture.
+Kongi also uses 5 men convicted of Treason as bargaining chips in the battle for the yam.
+The day before the festival of the yams, two of the men escape, and one survives.

-However when Kongi is on the verge of obtaining the yam, the army rebels and the soldiers take the power into their hands.
+When Kongi is on the verge of obtaining the yam the next day, the army rebels, and the soldiers take the power into their hands.
 In a climactic scene at the harvest ceremony, Kongi is shot dead.
+The final scene depicts the escaped man, Dr. Gbenga, giving a propagandist speech over the same radio once used by Kongi.